stephte/teagans-web-api/README.md

 - requires go 1.18 and a running postgres server

-- update .env fields with appropriate data
+- copy ".template.env" into ".env" and update it with appropriate data

 # Run App: